Sveino/Inst4CIM-KG/shacl-improved/README.md

 We discussed the reasons for the problems described below, and a lot of them came from the need to make shapes work on at least one validation engine:
 - Complex constructs were used instead of simpler or more standard constructs, because the particular engine had performance issues.
-- Extra embellishments were added (e.g. paths with fake `rdf:type`) because the particular engine complained if there's no path.
+- Extra embellishments were added e.g. paths with fake `rdf:type` (see [Don't Use Fake rdf:type Path with SPARQL](#dont-use-fake-rdftype-path-with-sparql)).

 However, the CIM validation effort is large, important and must be sustained for decades to come.
 So instead of catering to specific implementations, the CIM shapes should be written against the SHACL spec,